Garnek0/fddmus/README.md

 ### Building

-Upload the code in `fddmus-arduino` to your Arduino board using Arduino IDE.
+Upload the code in `fddmus-arduino` to your Arduino board using Arduino IDE (make sure to change the size and contents of the  `drives` array according to your setup).
 Next, run `make` in `fddmus-pc`.

 ### Vibin'